Jako/CustomRequest/core/components/customrequest/docs/readme.txt

 regex     | If set, this regular expression is used to divide the second parts
           | of the not found uri.
 Else it is divided at uri separators (/).

-Look into the folder core/components/customrequest/configs.example for
+Look into the folder core/components/customrequest/configs.example for example config files.

 Notes
 --------------------------------------------------------------------------------